The page has been translated by Gen AI.

 Overview

-Redis is an in-memory key-value store that is widely used as a cache function to improve performance.
-Since Redis is used for performance, performance monitoring and tuning are very important factors.
-This document explains how to understand the Redis architecture related to performance and how to perform performance monitoring and tuning.
+Redis is an in-memory key-value store that is widely used as a cache to improve performance.
+Because Redis is employed for performance, monitoring and tuning its performance are critical.
+This document explains how to understand the Redis architecture related to performance and how to monitor and tune it.

 Redis architecture features